 Your personal statement is a very important part of your graduate and/or professional school application.
 This should give the reader insight into who you are, why you are interested in a specific program, and what goals you hope to attain.
-You will need to write, get feedback, and revise, so be sure to give yourself plenty of time.
+You will need to write, get feedback, and revise, so give yourself plenty of time.

 The personal statement plays a significant role in determining who gets an interview but keep in mind that it will only be given about 5 minutes of an admissions officer's attention!
 That being said, your personal statement needs to...